top of page

 Partners in the Parks is an outdoor experiential learning program coordinated by the National Collegiate Honors Council.
 PITP projects at national parks across the country offer unique opportunities for collegiate honors students and faculty to visit areas of the American landscape noted for their beauty, significance and lasting value.

-Seminars led by university faculty and park personnel include historical, scientific, cultural, and other important topics unique to a given park.
+Partner in the Parks seminars led by university faculty and park personnel include historical, scientific, cultural, and other important topics unique to a given park.
 Projects will also take advantage of exciting recreational opportunities in the parks to broaden participants’ understanding of the overall value of national parks to our country and its citizens.
-Read more here.
+Read about the current PITP opportunities here.

-Application: The application for the Partners in the Parks and Honors Semesters includes identifying information, a 500-word essay detailing student expectations and goals, the total amount of the tuition and other financial support, and a 150-200-word statement of support for the student from the Director/Dean.
+Application: The scholarship application for the Partners in the Parks and Place as Text programs includes identifying information, a 500-word essay detailing student expectations and goals, the total amount of the tuition and other financial support, and a 150-200-word statement of support for the student from the Director/Dean.

-Click here to apply for a Partners in the Parks Scholarship.
+Click here to apply for the PITP, Place as Text, or Honors Semester Scholarship.

 1. Eligible Expenses: Scholarships are for registration fees or tuition only.